 The insurance policies of truck drivers are almost fifty times more than car accident policies.
 Every year, truck insurance policies are valued at millions.
 So, you can understand why the defense lawyer will want to prove that they were not responsible for the accident.
 Our Houston truck wreck lawyer will get in touch with insurance adjusters to employ various strategies to extract a bigger amount from the insurance company.
 That is why it is always wise to have an experienced Houston truck wreck lawyer who can walk you through the entire process.

 As you can see, the size and weight of commercial freight trucks are more than regular vehicles.
 So, there is a high chance that the surrounding properties will also be affected when there is a crash involving these cars.

 As a Houston truck wreck lawyer can tell you, truck accident injuries are more severe compared to car injuries.
 Starting from broken bones to whiplash, the extent of the injury can be vast.
 This will involve intensive medical care and extensive medication bills.
 You may also have to undergo several life-altering surgeries after such an accident.

 Much larger medical bills

-Victims from a truck accident spend more time in the hospital than those involved in car accidents.
+Victims of truck accidents spend more time in the hospital than those involved in car accidents.
 The injuries are more severe, and it takes a considerably longer period for the victim to go back to work.
-If you work with one of the experienced lawyers from McDonald Worley, we will be able to calculate your compensation based on your current and future sufferings and medication.
+If you work with one of the experienced personal injury lawyers from McDonald Worley, we will be able to calculate your potential compensation based on your current and future sufferings and medication.